 Class of 2017

-Stan Schwartz has been involved with football for five decades with committed services to the Calgary Stampeders, the CFL and the sport of football as a whole.
-Schwartz played junior football during his time at Calgary’s Mount Royal College.
+Stan Schwartz has been involved with football for over six decades with committed services to the Calgary Stampeders, the CFL and the sport of football as a whole.
+Schwartz played high school in Medicine Hat and junior football during his time at Calgary’s Mount Royal College.
 He also played football at the University of Calgary and earned a degree in physical education and a teaching certificate.
-Following two years of teaching and coaching in Calgary, Schwartz went on to earn a Master’s of Science degree in sports medicine at Indiana State University.
+Following two years of teaching and coaching high school and bantam football in Calgary, Schwartz went on to earn a Master’s of Science degree in sports medicine at Indiana State University.
 During his time at Indiana State University Schwartz remained involved with football by being a part of the varsity football coaching staff.
+Upon his return to Calgary, he coached football at both the high school and junior levels.

 In 1976 Schwartz joined the Calgary Stampeders and served for 8 years as an assistant coach.
 Leaving coaching, he was employed by The McMahon Stadium Society as the Senior Executive/Manager of McMahon Stadium.
 During this time, Schwartz had the opportunity to work alongside the 1988 Winter Olympics by aiding in the preparation of McMahon Stadium for the XV Olympic Games Opening and Closing Ceremonies.
 Schwartz would rejoin the Calgary Stampeders in 1995 as Vice-President and General Manager-Administration.
 In 1996 Schwartz took over as the Calgary Stampeders President.
 This is a position he would hold for eight dedicated years.
 Throughout his time with the Calgary Stampeders, Schwartz would help guide his team to 8 Grey Cup appearances (1992, 1998, 1999, 2001, 2008, 2012, 2014 and 2016) and winning the Grey Cup five times (1992, 1998, 2001, 2008 and 2014).